Bulletproof (La Roux song): Critical reception

 "Bulletproof" received widespread acclaim from music critics.
 One author of Pitchfork called it "a catchy-as-hell electro-pop smash", and another, Joshua Love, called it the best song on La Roux.
 Digital Spy music editor Nick Levine gave the song five stars and described it as "a bright, bouncy slice of Yazoo-ish electropop with a chorus every bit as immediate as 'In For The Kill'", adding that "Jackson's vocals are less shrill this time around, but she comes off just as formidable, informing a useless sod who's messed her about that she won't be letting him do it again."
 Fraser McAlpine of the BBC Chart Blog, who also awarded the song five stars, stated that "the one sentence that crops up most often goes something like this: "...yes, 'Bulletproof' is brilliant, but...", hinting that this might be a song which possesses magical powers of persuasion."
 He went on to give five points on why the song is good: marvellous verses, marvellous chorus, the music serves the song brilliantly, less shrill to the singing, and the vocoder breakdown.
 Adam R. Holz of Plugged In (publication) opined "Homage isn't a strong enough word to capture just how uncannily La Roux has repackaged that vibe of yore popularized by the likes of Erasure, The Human League, Depeche Mode and Eurythmics."

 In a more mixed review from Common Sense Media, however, Stephanie Bruzzese gave "Bulletproof" two stars, calling the song a "less creative imitation of the classic tunes created by [1980s groups including Depeche Mode, Erasure, and The Human League]" and criticizing the chorus for being "nothing unique" and Jackson's vocal performance which she described as "a higher, whinier version of Alison Moyet's".
 On a lighter note, she highlighted the lyrical content for being clean and the strong positive message, suggesting to parents that the song was appropriate for kids twelve years of age or older.

 In a September 2014 interview, Jackson expressed regrets of the song's critical and commercial success, because it was one of the reasons she was experiencing panic attacks while touring for the debut album: "I wasn't that keen on it.
 I don't know if I want to have a hit like that again [...]
 But it's 10 years ago for me now and I think it's weird when so many people see you as being represented by that song, and you feel so far away from it. [...]
-You stop being able to be respected in any way shape or form.
+You stop being able to be respected in any way, shape, or form.
 I started to feel that basically [...]
-I really didn't like it" Also in the interview, she looked back at the song's music video, saying "I wish I could erase it!
+I really didn't like it" Also in the interview, she looked back at the song's music video while acknowledging the song's positive impact on her life, saying, "I wish I could erase it!
 I don't want it to erase the house that I bought from it."